ProjectPythia/pythia-foundations/foundations/jupyter.md

 ---

+(installing-python-in-jupyter)=

 ## Installing Python in Jupyter

-To run a Jupyter session, you will need to install some necessary packages into your Conda environment.
+To run a Jupyter session, you will need to install some necessary packages into your {term}`Conda` environment.

 Install `miniconda` by following the [instructions for your machine](https://docs.conda.io/en/latest/miniconda.html).

 [Learn more about Conda here](conda.md)

-Next, create a Conda environment with Jupyter Lab installed.
+Next, create a {term}`Conda` environment with {term}`Jupyter Lab` installed.
 In the terminal, type:

 ```
 $ conda create --name pythia_foundations_env jupyterlab
 ```

-Test that you have installed everything correctly by first activating your environment and then launching a Jupyter Lab session:
+Test that you have installed everything correctly by first activating your environment and then launching a {term}`Jupyter Lab` session:

 ```
 $ conda activate pythia_foundations_env